-- An operating surplus of \$2.912M - Gross infrastructure investment of \$70.9M (including \$37.5M of infrastructure asset renewal) at a net cost of \$51M considering funding from grants.
+- an operating surplus of \$3.886M - gross infrastructure investment of \$70.3M (including \$37.6M of infrastructure asset renewal) at a net cost of \$50.8M considering funding from grants.

-Moderate and sustainable levels of debt, with net financial liabilities of \$97.3M or 57.7% of total operating revenue.
+Moderate and sustainable levels of debt, with net financial liabilities of \$95.9M or 56.5% of total operating revenue.

-Rate Increase
+Rate increase

-The 2025/26 average rate increase is proposed to be 4.2%, with a further increase in rate revenue of 1% from the increase in the number of assessments and from development activity.
-Actual Adelaide Annualised CPI at December 2024 was 3%, and whilst some Local Government costs move in line with CPI, council's purchase a different "basket of goods" to households, and consequently CPI is not fully reflective of Local Government cost increases.
+The 2025/26 average rate increase is 4.2%, with a further increase in rate revenue of 1% from the increase in the number of assessments and from development activity.
+Actual Adelaide Annualised CPI at December 2024 was 3%, and whilst some Local Government costs move in line with CPI, council's purchase a different 'basket of goods' to households, and consequently CPI is not fully reflective of Local Government cost increases.